Our lasting impact

 Silhouette of a boy and girl holding hands, both wearing backpacks.

-Since 1996, PT&E has empowered more than 18,000 youth through tuition-free, holistic programs designed to level the playing field — in the classroom, on the court, and in the community.
+Since 1996, PT&E has empowered nearly 20,000 youth through tuition-free, holistic programs designed to level the playing field — in the classroom, on the court, and in the community.
 PT&E exists to be a trusted community resource and safe haven.
 Our programs support local students’ success, supplementing the efforts of under-resourced schools in our community.
-At PT&E, each student receives over 1,000 hours of annual support, including academic, health, character development, and family engagement programming.
+At PT&E, each student and their family receives up to 1,000 hours of annual support, including academic, health, character development, and family engagement programming.

 classroom filled with kids